-Two More Horses Die At Santa Anita Park As It Prepares To Host Breeders' Cup
+2 More Horses Die At Santa Anita Park As It Prepares To Host Breeders' Cup

 Two horses were euthanized this past weekend following injuries at Santa Anita Park, bringing the number of horses to die at the famed Southern California track to 36 in the calendar year.